-A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera for beginner users.
+A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 The range of Canon's A-series 35mm SLR Film cameras, which pioneered the Programmed AE mode with the Canon A-1, is a varied offering that addresses various levels of the consumer market.
 Included in the range were two lower-cost versions of the AE-1, first the AT-1, which comes with only manual exposure mode, and the AV-1, which only has aperture-priority AE.